aws-samples/aws-panorama-samples/tools/sideloading/README.md

     * `sideloading_agent.py` under code package src directory.
     * `sideloading_server.cert.pem`, `sideloading_server.key.pem`, `sideloading_client.cert.pem` under code package src directory.
     * `sideloading_client.cert.pem`, `sideloading_client.key.pem`, `sideloading_server.cert.pem` under current directory.

+    **Note:** Please don't include these `*.pem` files in your source code version control system.
+In case of Git, please edit the .gitignore file to ignore these files.

 1. Create two Python scripts, 1) parent process which runs sideloading agent thread, 2) child process which runs computer vision tasks.
 You can decide the names of those scripts, but in the following example, we use `boot.py` as the parent process, and `cv_app.py` as the child process.